mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-less-than.md

 modified: 2024-09-28T12:52:13-06:00
 ---

-Alright, so you're probably wondering, _"When would I ever need `toBeLessThan`?
+So you're probably wondering, _"When would I ever need `toBeLessThan`?
 I'm a software developer, not a mathematician!"_ But trust me, this comes in handy more than you'd think.

 ## What is `toBeLessThan`?